3SigmaTech/zendesk-translations-writer/README.md

 ```

+[^todo-tests]: Assuming everything functions as designed as there are no unit tests right now.
+This is a todo.
 [^todo-config]: At least until I update it to allow more robust configuration, such as setting file locations and the default locale.
 [^todo-manifest]: It is an outstanding TODO to expand this package to support a complete generation of the manifest from the readme file.